-7.1 The Standing Orders and Agenda Committee
+7.1 The Policy Committee and Agenda Committee

 Submitted resolutions will be evaluated for competence and if judged competent, will be included on the ballot of agenda items.
 If judged incompetent, the reason will be communicated to the submitter.
 The decision can be contested by appealing to the executive committee.
 The executive committee’s decision is final.

-a) The Party Leader;
+a) The Deputy Leader;